-Plants will be grown in either a field nursery or greenhouse pots and may be in any stage of growth or development, including seed samples.
 A complete list of potential species will be sent to each university and will be posted on the NCWSS weed contest website.
 From this list, 25 weeds will be presented in identifiable condition for the contest.
 Weeds may be presented in any stage of growth or development (seeds, seedlings, mature weeds or plant parts).
 Each weed is worth four points for a total of 100 points per person and 300 points for the team.
 Points are given as follows: two points for the common name and its correct spelling, including capitalization where appropriate, e.g. Palmer amaranth, and hyphenation, e.g. poison-hemlock, and two points for the scientific name and its correct spelling, including capitalizing the genus name.
 (Note: underlining the scientific name will not be required.)
+Only common names will be required for undergraduate students (scientific name is not required).
 The maximum deduction is four points per sample.
-Five additional species will be identified to break any ties.
+Five additional specimens will be provided for identification as score tiebreakers.
+Students are allowed to touch, but not damage the plant samples.
+Damaging plant samples may result in disqualification.
 Common names, scientific names, and spellings must conform to the list sent out by the host prior to the contest.
 This list is based on the WSSA composite list of weeds: http://wssa.net/weed/composite-list-of-weeds/